How To Survive an Illegal Tour of San Pedro Prison, Bolivia

 Back to the prison… We were ushered into a small room with a short ceiling.
 A very matter-of-fact female prison guard asked us to write our names and passport numbers into the visitor register, and then she tattooed us using a permanent marker.
 Oscar, the fixer, asked for the 400 Bolivianos and even checked each note to see if it were counterfeit (not uncommon in South America).

 It couldn’t get any crazier.
 We were in a prison, paying off guards to illegally let us in, and now they were making sure we weren’t bribing them with counterfeit notes.
 What if they found a counterfeit note?
 Would they throw us into ‘gen-pop’ and throw away the key?
 But before we could rationalise the absurdity of it all, we were rushed out of the room and towards the main gate.

-The main gate towers above you at almost 3 storeys high.
+The towers above you are almost 3 stories high.
 Inmates are squeezed against the bars screaming about whatever’s bothering them.
 And when a couple of tourists approach, it only gets louder, more sinister, and, well, a little unnerving.
 But this wasn’t the time for introspection; the doors opened, the fixer nudged us through, and we were suddenly in, now on the wrong side of the gate.
 I looked around, but no, it wasn’t a dream, we were in Bolivia’s largest prison where the inmates really do rule the roost.
 Woo hoo!

 Our Tour Guide